 Contact with opinion leaders

-There are people on Facebook that have earned respect for a certain audience.
+There are people on Facebook that have earned respect in a certain audience.
 They can influence public opinion – that is why they are called opinion leaders.

 Find opinion leaders in the desired category, and ask them to spread awareness about your event.